Cloud-Schematics/cf-hello-world-app/schematics-readme.md

     - Click `Create`.
 3. On successful creation of `deploying mongodb template in schematics` workspace, as shown in the screen capture.
    ![create workspace success](/images/createworkspacesuccess.png)

+## Configuring input and Analysing the output

-4. Click **Settings** to edit the following input variables in the workspace.
+1. Click **Settings** to edit the following input variables in the workspace.
     | Name | Value |
     | -- | -- |
     | `mongodbatlas_public_key` | Provide the recorded Mongodb public key. |